Alternative

 QNAP NAS

-As QNAP within QTS now supports Docker (with a neat UI), you can simply install Home Assistant using Docker without the need for command-line.
+QNAP with QTS supports Docker, allowing you to install Home Assistant using Docker without the need for command-line.
 For details about the package (including compatibility-information, if your NAS is supported), see https://www.qnap.com/solution/container_station/en/index.php

 The steps would be: